 Normally you’ll get your quote from each supplier within 24 hours.

-Email marketing providers normally charge for email data per 1,000 records – check the quote to see exactly what they’re proposing to supply you with and to discover what rate you’re paying.
+Check the quote to see exactly what they’re proposing to supply you with, and to discover what rate you’re paying.

-Very few email marketing providers “sell” you the data outright – they normally licence it to you for a period of time and/or a number of campaigns.
+Very few email marketing companies “sell” you the data outright.
+They normally licence it to you for a period of time and/or a number of campaigns.

-If you’re buying an email marketing database with a number of managed broadcasts, check to see that, with each campaign, the price of the design, copywriting, transmission, and reporting is included.
+If you’re buying an email marketing database with a number of managed broadcasts, check to see that the price of the design, copywriting, transmission, and reporting is included with the campaign.

 6 considerations when selecting an email list provider

-- email copywriting and design samples – if you are intending to purchase managed email marketing broadcasts, ask to see samples of work a potential supplier has done for previous clients to check for its quality.
-Ask about the style of subject line they use and what the best email response you can reasonably expect is.
+If you are intending to purchase managed email marketing broadcasts, ask to see samples of work a potential supplier has done for previous clients to check for its quality.

-- update cycles and accuracy guarantess – some suppliers claim that their database “decays” to a rate of around 2.5% a month while others claim 70.3% per annum .
+Some suppliers claim that their database “decays” to a rate of around 5% a month while others claim 70.3% per annum .
 In our experience, it’s closer to 30% a year.
 Ask how often your potential email marketing supplier updates their lists – 3-6 months is industry standard.

-- does the email marketing representative sound like they know what they’re talking about?
-Email marketing is ferociously complicated to get right despite sounding like it should be quite simple.
-If you purchase a bad email marketing list and the company managing your email broadcasts has little or no design and copywriting experience, it will reflect badly on your brand and your products and services.
+If you purchase a bad email marketing list and the company managing your email broadcasts has little or no design and copywriting experience, it will reflect badly on your brand.

 The laws governing email marketing in the UK (and by default what can appear on any email list you purchase) are the General Data Protection Regulations (GDPR) and the Privacy and Electronic Communications Regulations (PECR).